 I was helped on my way by discovering his personal bank account, unseen since his death.
 It was an amazing find, and my book "Lewis Carroll in his own Account" was the result.
 I made a BBC documentary about it, and it paved the way for "The Mystery of Lewis Carroll."

-I am married with two daughters, and live in the Hampstead area of London, England.
+I live in the Hampstead area of London, England.